jwmarcus/guides/amateur-radio/packet-bbs.md

 In the next steps, we will configure the software to control the TNC.
 After that, we can setup our BBS.
 After this next section of software TNC control, you should be able to call _INTO_ BBS stations if you have any in your area.
 You will also be able to monitor traffic you send.

+# Sending your first packet on the air

+Our next step will involve sending and receiving a raw packet using the axcall tools and your HT.

 ## Installing the tools for packet operation

 You will need a few packages for this next step.
 Go ahead and run:

-`sudo apt-get install ax25-tools ax25-node ax25-apps telnet`
+`sudo apt-get install ax25-tools ax25-apps telnet`

 _Note: telnet is used for local testing of access to the BBS_